The lessons learned from these mistakes resonate in the hearts of pastors and leaders.

 For a season, our church spouted the cell church buzz-words, and in so doing the prominence of Jesus and His Word were compromised.
 We exalted the vision for cell groups above Jesus Christ.
 We prided ourselves in being the first cell church in our region.
 We soon learned that Jesus shares His glory with no other—no matter how great our vision may be.
 For this error, we repented to the Lord and His people.

-Soon after our cell church started, we traveled throughout the world to learn from others.
-When we returned from our first conference in Korea, we exhorted our cell leaders: “The Korean cell leaders multiply their cells every six months.
+Soon after our church started, we traveled throughout the world to learn from others.
+When we returned from our first conference in Korea, we exhorted our small group leaders: “The Korean cell leaders multiply their cells every six months.
 We serve the same God.
 We expect you to do the same!”
-A few years later we repented to our cell group leaders for burning them out with a burden that was too heavy to carry.
+A few years later we repented to our group leaders for burning them out with a burden that was too heavy to carry.
 We had been teaching a method for multiplication rather than the Word of God.

 Now, is it wrong for Korean Christians to have that goal?
 Not at all.
-Is it the Lord’s will to multiply cell groups on a regular basis?
+Is it the Lord’s will to multiply small groups on a regular basis?
 Of course!
 Is it important to set goals?
 Yes.
-But we must understand from the Word of God why we should set goals and multiply cell groups.
+But we must understand from the Word of God why we should set goals and multiply small groups.
 When we adopt other people’s methods and goals before understanding their values, we become frustrated and drained.
 People tire quickly of the latest Christian fad.
 They don’t need it.
 We must fervently pray that our visions and goals are birthed by the Holy Spirit for our own unique situation, not copied from the latest church that appears to be successful.

 It is easy for us to focus more on structure than on caring relationships and reaching the lost, perhaps because structures are easier to define and control than the many-faceted aspects of Spirit-led ministry.
 Structures are needed, but their purpose is merely to provide infrastructure that supports the goal of releasing life.
 Having the “right” structures should not be a goal of its own.
-If we are not careful, we will end up with program-based cell churches that have lost the dynamic flow of the Holy Spirit.
+If we are not careful, we will end up with program-based churches that have lost the dynamic flow of the Holy Spirit.
 We must focus on life, on Jesus and on His Word.
 Teach values first; this will be foundational.
 An appropriate and workable small group structure will follow.

 Consumers and Disciples

 I was a guitar instructor many years ago and met with students week after week, teaching them how to hold the pick, how to strum and how to play a certain chord.
 They would practice at home and come back the next week to learn another chord.
 Within a few months, they were playing dozens of songs.
-A cell leader disciples believers in a similar way.
-He or she trains the cell members by giving them responsibilities, a little at a time, so they will grow spiritually.
+A small group leader disciples believers in a similar way.
+He or she trains members by giving them responsibilities, a little at a time, so they will grow spiritually.

 Kevin was a young father in a small group I led.
 One day he confided in me, “Larry, I have never prayed publicly.
 The thought of it really scares me, but I want to learn.
 I need your help.
 Sometime in a meeting, when I am not expecting it, ask me to pray.”
 I assured him I would enjoy this opportunity!
 A few weeks later, at an early morning small group meeting, I looked in Kevin’s direction and said, “Kevin, I would like you to pray this morning.”
 He took a deep breath and prayed for the first time in public.
 It was his first step in discipleship.
 Kevin and his wife Emily became wonderful leaders.